Frequently Asked Questions about Becoming a Whitewater Challengers River Guide

 When do I work if I become a river guide?

 Our busiest season is May through September.
-Weekends are always busy, and during the summer months, there’s work available weekdays and weekends.
+Weekends are always busy, and during the summer months, there’s usually work available 7 days a week.
 You don’t have to be available every weekend, but it’s important to be available on a fairly regular basis, especially on weekends.

 When is training available?

 You can begin training in early April.
-Training sessions are available on every weekend throughout the season.
+Training sessions are available on every weekend throughout May and June.
 Each time you train, you’ll master an additional set of skills, until you’ve completed the requirements to be hired as a guide.
 Many guide candidates are able to complete their training in as little as a few weekends.

 What do I do when I train?